This feature originally ran February 2016.

 But we’re not here to mourn failed relationships.
 Puh-leaze.
 This is about acknowledging couples whose love is still going strong.
 When it comes to this breed, many of them stay out of the spotlight; that’s one of their keys to longevity.
 Another secret?
 Well, after looking at this list, it’s safe to say it’s important to have a heart of gold.
 While it’s easy to nab relationship goals from couples whose unexpected deaths — Kurt Cobain and Courtney Love; Lou Reed and Laurie Anderson; John Lennon and Yoko Ono — cut things short, it’s better yet to look at the modest couples still rocking out today.
 After all, they’re the ones who not only figured out how to keep the peace while dealing with the drudges of touring, sleep exhaustion, and soundcheck struggles, but they wake up each day ready to do it all over again – and they look happy doing it.

-Here are the 10 couples we aspire to be like.
+Here are a handful couples we aspire to be like.
 How do they pull off being in a band together for decades without ripping their hair out?
 Unfortunately, we don’t know, but that doesn’t mean we never will.
 These are the real relationship goals.
 Like all goals, they’re achievable if you try … or something like that.
 How does that tune go again?

 – Nina Corcoran